devnev39/jsEngine/readme.txt

 This is a Javascirpt matter engine.
-It can simulate conllisions and can give upto 96% precise energies with respect to clock.
+It can simulate collisions and can give upto 96% precise energies with respect to clock.

 To not face any error do as follow ->